Slappps/Capstone-BCBS-Project/README.md

 Added a communication agent to broadcast messages<br>
 Added a vector storage to hold and chunk CPT information<br>
 User can now request informaiton about a user in the database more effectively<br>

+Version 3<br>

+CPT coding automation is available from the main workflow<br>
+Sentence chunking no longer needed due to qdrant storage technique<br>
+Changes to tool and main agent promtps to acheive more desierable output<br>
+Uploaded new cpt codes into qdrant data set<br>